Andrew Bellis - bowmaker and violin repairer

 Assuming your bow has been rehaired correctly, it will hold rosin well and last a long time.
 However, it will only do this if you treat both your bow and instrument as recommended here.

 The bow should have a little rosin on it from the rehairer, I use liquid rosin as it ‘takes’ all over the hair and is not messy.
 You will need to add very little block rosin and you will definitely NOT have to rosin the hair every time you take the bow out of the case!
 This is a bad habit perpetuated by bad tuition.
 Use only good quality rosin (see below for my suggestions) but in addition it is very important to clean the strings of your instrument, especially before you use your newly haired bow.
 For this you need Methylated Spirits (‘meths’, available from good hardware stores) or denatured alcohol if you have access to any.
 To those who use block rosin made from tree resins (i.e. most violin, viola and cello players, and a few bass players) DO NOT EVER under any circumstances use white spirit, turpentine, perfume or surgical spirit as they are useless and/or greasy.
 HOWEVER, please note that the 'meths' will strip varnish off should it accidentally make contact, so you have to protect the body of the instrument.
-(Please note the spirit recommendation will not be correct for 'artificial' wax-based bass rosins – please consult the rosin makers.)
+(Please note the spirit recommendation will not be correct for 'artificial' wax-based double bass rosins – please consult the rosin makers.)
 Proceed as follows:

 1. Place the violin (viola, cello) flat down on a soft surface where there is no dirt to scratch it.